Tochemey/goakt/playground/issue-1296/README.md

 - Reliable payloads must be protobuf messages or types with a registered serializer.
 An unknown payload type is a producer contract violation: the flow fails terminally instead of retrying forever.
 - Watch the event stream for `ReliableDeliveryFailed`.
 It carries the endpoint name, controller role, failing stage, and cause; the flow stays disabled until you remediate and `ReSpawn` the endpoint.
 - Reliable endpoints are long-lived: finite passivation is rejected at spawn.
-- Without `WithDurableQueue` the flow is in-memory, exactly like Akka's default: no loss while the producer's process lives, no survival of a process crash.
+- Without `WithReliableDurableQueue` the flow is in-memory, exactly like Akka's default: no loss while the producer's process lives, no survival of a process crash.
 Pass a `DurableProducerQueue` to add crash durability.

 ## Cluster sample